Esophageal multichannel intraluminal impedance testing

 Donald O Castell, MD

 - AGA Peer Reviewer

 - Medical University of South Carolina

-Multichannel intraluminal impedance (MII) is a new technique designed to detect intraluminal bolus movement without the use of radiation.
-It is generally performed in combination with manometry or pH testing.
+Multichannel intraluminal impedance (MII) is a catheter-based method to detect intraluminal bolus movement within the esophagus.
+MII is performed in combination with manometry or pH testing.
 When combined with manometry, it provides information on the functional (ie, bolus transit) component of manometrically detected contractions.
-When combined with pH testing, it allows for detection of gastroesophageal reflux independent of pH (ie, both acid and non-acid reflux).
+When combined with pH testing, it allows for the detection of gastroesophageal reflux independent of pH (ie, both acid and non-acid reflux).

-Measuring impedance at multiple sites (multichannel) allows for determination of direction of bolus movement based upon temporal differences in bolus entry and exit (ie, bolus entries progressing from proximal to distal indicate antegrade bolus movement while bolus entries progressing from distal to proximal indicate retrograde bolus movement) (waveform 1).
-Combined with manometry (multichannel intraluminal impedance and manometry; MII-EM) it provides information about both pressures and bolus transit within the esophagus.
-Combined with pH (multichannel intraluminal impedance and pH; MII-pH) it permits detection of both acid and non-acid gastroesophageal reflux.
+Measuring impedance at multiple sites (multichannel) allows for determination of the direction of bolus movement based upon temporal differences in bolus entry and exit.
+Bolus entries progressing from proximal to distal indicate antegrade bolus movement, while bolus entries progressing from distal to proximal indicate retrograde bolus movement (waveform 1).

 - Koya DL, Agrawal A, Freeman JE, Castell DO.
 Impedance detected abnormal bolus transit in patients with normal esophageal manometry.
 Sensitive indicator of esophageal functional abnormality?
 Dis Esophagus 2008; 21:563.

 - Clayton SB, Rife C, Kalbfleisch JH, Castell DO.
 Viscous impedance is an important indicator of abnormal esophageal motility.
 Neurogastroenterol Motil 2013; 25:563.